-Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:
+Blepharoplasty is a safe and effective plastic surgery that can improve the following conditions:

 - Puffiness in the upper and lower lids caused by migrating fat deposits